fjwright/Run-REDUCE-0/README.md

 developing using Java 13, but compiling for Java 8 to support running a jar file using the latest readily available JRE.

-This version only runs on Microsoft Windows, but I plan to add support for Linux.
+This version should run on any platform that supports Java 8, but I have only tested it on Microsoft Windows and Ubuntu Linux.
 (Whilst Java is portable, filesystem structures and installation conventions are not!)

-This version only runs PSL and CSL REDUCE, but I plan to add support for other versions such as CL REDUCE.

 REDUCE is an open source project available from [SourceForge](https://sourceforge.net/projects/reduce-algebra/).
 I'm